oscarsaleta/P4/README.md

 * **Installation with `compile_install_p4`**:
     - *Comand line developer tools*: this adds necessary programs such as `git` and `clang` to the system.
+        + To install, run `xcode-select --install` in Terminal
+    - Homebrew: package manager for macOS that will help us install Qt and MPFR (see [Homebrew website](https://brew.sh/index_ca.html "Homebrew official website"))
-        + Run in terminal: `xcode-select --install`
+        + Run in terminal: `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
+    - Qt and qmake: installed using Homebrew
+        + Run in terminal `brew install qt`
+        + Follow the instructions (_IMPORTANT: modify the path as the installer suggests so the system will be able to find qmake_)
+    - MPFR library: installed using Homebrew
+        + Run in terminal `brew install mpfr`

-## Manually build P4 from source
+## Manually build P4 from source in UNIX systems

 ### Automatic build and install for Linux using `compile_install_p4`

-This is the easiest way in Linux to get a working P4 application.
+This is the easiest way in Linux and macOS to get a working P4 application.

 * Clone this repository: `git clone https://github.com/oscarsaleta/P4.git`.
 * Change directory into the repository folder: `cd P4`.
+    - If you want the **latest version** of P4 (which is not as tested as the stable release), checkout the _release candidate_ branch: `git checkout release_candidate`.
 * Execute the script and follow the instructions: `./compile_install_p4`.
 This will check for dependencies, compile, and install P4 in your computer (if requirements are met).
-* If you want the **latest version** of P4 (which is not as tested as the stable release), checkout the _release candidate_ branch: `git checkout release_candidate` and then run the script from the previous step.

 ### Build using `qmake`